 Conversion from calcineurin inhibitors (CNI) to Rapamune was assessed in maintenance renal transplant patients 6 months to 10 years post-transplant (Study 5).
 This study was a randomized, multicenter, controlled trial conducted at 111 centers globally, including US and Europe, and was intended to show that renal function was improved by conversion from CNI to Rapamune.
-Eight hundred thirty (830) patients were enrolled and stratified by baseline calculated glomerular filtration rate (GFR, 20-40 mL/min vs. greater than 40 mL/min).
+Eight hundred thirty (830) patients were enrolled and stratified by baseline calculated glomerular filtration rate (GFR, 20-40 mL/min versus greater than 40 mL/min).
 In this trial there was no benefit associated with conversion with regard to improvement in renal function and a greater incidence of proteinuria in the Rapamune conversion arm.
 In addition, enrollment of patients with baseline calculated GFR less than 40 mL/min was discontinued due to a higher rate of serious adverse events, including pneumonia, acute rejection, graft loss and death [see Adverse Reactions (6.4)].

 This study compared renal transplant patients (6-120 months after transplantation) who were converted from calcineurin inhibitors to Rapamune, with patients who continued to receive calcineurin inhibitors.
 Concomitant immunosuppressive medications included mycophenolate mofetil (MMF), azathioprine (AZA), and corticosteroids.
-Rapamune was initiated with a single loading dose of 12-20 mg, after which dosing was adjusted to achieve a target sirolimus whole blood trough concentration of 8-20 ng/mL (chromatographic method).
+Rapamune was initiated with a single loading dose of 12-20 mg, after which dosing was adjusted to achieve a target sirolimus whole blood trough concentration of 8-20 ng/mL (chromatographic b: Patients who had graft loss were included in this analysis with GFR set to 0.

+method).
 The efficacy endpoint was calculated GFR at 12 months post-randomization.
-Additional endpoints included biopsyconfirmed acute rejection, graft loss, and death.
-Findings in the patient stratum with baseline calculated GFR greater than 40 mL/min (Rapamune conversion, n = 497; CNI continuation, n = 246) are summarized below: There was no clinically or statistically significant improvement in Nankivell GFR compared to baseline.
+Additional endpoints included biopsy-confirmed acute rejection, graft loss, and death.
+Findings in the patient stratum with baseline calculated GFR greater than 40 mL/min (Rapamune conversion, n = 497; CNI continuation, n = 246) are summarized below.
+There was no clinically or statistically significant improvement in Nankivell GFR compared to baseline.

-RENAL FUNCTION IN STABLE RENAL TRANSPLANT PATIENTS IN PATIENTS WITH BASELINE GFR > 40 mL/min THE RAPAMUNE CONVERSION STUDY (STUDY 5)
+TABLE 17: RENAL FUNCTION IN STABLE RENAL TRANSPLANT PATIENTS IN PATIENTS WITH BASELINE GFR >40 mL/min THE RAPAMUNE CONVERSION STUDY (STUDY 5)

-(~~~~~) Parameter Rapamune conversionCNI continuationN=496N=245 Difference (95% CI) GFR mL/min (Nankivell) at 1 year 59.0 57.7 1.3 (-1.1, 3.7) GFR mL/min (Nankivell) at 2 year 53.7 52.1 1.6 (-1.4, 4.6)
+Parameter Rapamune conversion $N = 496$ CNI continuation N = 245 Difference (95% CI) GFR mL/min (Nankivell) at 1 year 59.0 57.7 1.3 (-1.1, 3.7) GFR mL/min (Nankivell) at 2 year 53.7 52.1 1.6 (-1.4, 4.6)